-Assembler Action: Assembly continues, but results subsequent to the point of error may not be valid.
+Assembler Action: A soft recovery is attempted by continuing the assembly.
+Assembly results subsequent to the point of error may not be valid.

-Prcgrammer Response: This message will always be accompanied by user errors.
+Programmer Response: This message will always be accompanied by user errors.
 Correct them and reassemble the program.